What Is a Nutraceutical Merchant Account?

 EIN (Employer Identification Number) Letter (for U.S. Businesses)

 For businesses in the US, you will have to submit the EIN letter.
-It is an IRS issued document that confirms your federal tax ID.
-Similarly, in other nations like Canada UK, and Australia, you may have to submit the VAT number.
+It is an IRS-issued document that confirms your federal tax ID.
+Similarly, in other nations like Canada, the UK, and Australia, you may have to submit the VAT number.

 High-Risk Underwriting Checklist for Nutra Merchants